Thomas Paine Common Sense

 Patrick Henry Give Me Liberty Speech

-Primary Source Document Name: Patrick Henry’s Give Me Liberty Or Give Me Death Speech No man thinks more highly than I do of the patriotism, as well as abilities, of the very worthy gentlemen who have just addressed the House.
-But different men often see the same subject in different lights; and, therefore, I hope […]
+No man thinks more highly than I do of the patriotism, as well as abilities, of the very worthy gentlemen who have just addressed the House.
+But different men often see the same subject in different lights; and, therefore, I hope it will not be thought disrespectful to those gentlemen if, entertaining as I do […]

 On The Right To Rebel Against Governors

-Primary Source Document Name: On The Right To Rebel Against Governors Put them in mind to be subject to principalities and powers, to obey magistrates, to be ready to every good work. – Titus iii.
-1. The great Creator, having designed the human race for society, has made us dependent on one another for happiness. […]
+Put them in mind to be subject to principalities and powers, to obey magistrates, to be ready to every good work. – Titus iii.
+1. The great Creator, having designed the human race for society, has made us dependent on one another for happiness.
+He has so constituted us that it becomes both our duty […]

 Northwest Ordinance